QUAREP-LiMi/WG12_checklists_for_image_publishing/checklists/analysis_workflows/1_established_workflows.md

 `````
 ````{tab-set}
 ```{tab-item} Description
-The method reproducibility is best ensured with a workflow code included in a container e.g. Docker container, that allows the exact reproduction of the environment for running the workflow code together with the example data.
+The method reproducibility is best ensured with a workflow code included in a container (e.g. Docker container) that allows the exact reproduction of the environment for running the workflow code together with the example data.
 The image of that container can be shared as the reproducible workflow.
-Otherwise, a publicly accessible exexutable environment e.g cloud hosted server can be prepared to let others to run the workflow code.
+Otherwise, a publicly accessible executable environment (e.g. cloud hosted server) can be prepared to let others run the workflow code.
 ```
 ```{tab-item} Links
 [Tutorial - PDF](https://fox.cs.vt.edu/talks/2020/JCDL%202020%20Reproducibility%20Tutorial.pdf)